 Outreach Wellness Learning (OWL) seminars are 60 minutes of learning for common mood and anxiety disorders and support strategies with information from National Institute of Mental Health (NIMH) and the Substance Abuse and Mental Health Services Administration (SAMHSA).
-Seminars include signs and symptoms of suicide, trauma informed care, diagnosis specific (depression, bipolar, anxiety, schizophrenia, eating disorders, etc.).
-Participants will also learn motivational interviewing techniques and mindfulness strategies to help de-escalate individuals who are symptomatic.
+OWL seminars teach individuals to recognize signs and symptoms of mental illness, practice effective strategies to gain/maintain good mental health, and find help sooner for mental health conditions.

 Click here to view a list of all of the different OWL’s MHAG offers.